Introduction

 At a high level, we’d extend the system so that when submitting their preferences, a concerned candidate would also supply The Match with a locally-generated, random passphrase known only to them.
 These passphrases would also be provided to the guest program as private input.
 The guest program would then go row by row through the preference matrix and compute hashes of each candidate’s preferences salted with their passphrase, and append those records to the public output.
 The candidate could then go and check the correctness of their hash to verify that their preferences were input honestly.
 The hash (as a random oracle) also prevents anyone else without a candidate’s passphrase from determining that candidate’s provided preferences.

-As a final comment, although in this case we focus on stable matching, this design of using the zkVM for transparency and accountability applies to any form of algorithmic decision making: including decisions produced by more complex decision models such as those created through machine learning.
+Although in this case we focus on stable matching, this design of using the zkVM for transparency and accountability applies to any form of algorithmic decision making: including decisions produced by more complex decision models such as those created through machine learning.